Research assistant

 Gergő Ládi received his B.Sc. degree in Computer Science & Engineering from Budapest University of Technology and Economics (BME) in 2015, focusing on media informatics and media security.
 In 2018, he earned a master's degree with honours, also in Computer Science & Engineering from Budapest University of Technology and Economics, specializing in internet services and IT security.
 Since then, he has been working with the Laboratory of Cryptography and System Security (CrySyS), Department of Networked Systems and Services (HIT), under the supervision of Dr. Tamás Holczer.
 His main areas of research are automated protocol analysis and format-preserving encryption methods.
 Gergő is a Certified Ethical Hacker as well as a Microsoft Certified Trainer with several years of experience administering Windows Server environments.

 This BProf course gives an overview of the different areas of IT security with the aim of increasing the security awareness of computer science students and shaping their attitude towards designing and using secure computing systems.
-The course also gives an introduction to source coding and channel coding.
+The course also gives an introduction to source software security and channel coding.

 This course introduces security problems in software development: students will learn the most common mistakes in software development and how attackers exploit those mistakes (offensive security).
 Then, students get to know how to mitigate attacks and write secure applications.